trimstray/nginx-admins-handbook/README.md

   try_files $uri $uri/ /test/index.html;
   ```

+  > If you want to review all directives see [alphabetical index of directives](https://nginx.org/en/docs/dirindex.html).

 Directives are organized into groups known as blocks or contexts.
 Generally context is a block directive can have other directives inside braces.
 It appears to be organized in a tree-like structure, defined by sets of brackets - `{` and `}`.
 It's a simple structure and very transparent.

 As a general rule, if a directive is valid in multiple nested scopes, a declaration in a broader context will be passed on to any child contexts as default values.